 Wildlands, Woodlands, Farmlands & Communities is a vision for New England that provides clear pathways for us to work together to build healthier, more livable, and ecologically resilient communities for all.

-Working together along these seven pathways, we can slow the pace and impact of climate change and secure a better future for all living things.
+Working together along these seven pathways, we can advance land protection, slow the pace and impact of climate change, and secure a better future for all living things.
 Which pathways will you take to advance the vision?

 Join WWF&C’s partners and champions who are working together across sectors, disciplines, and geographic boundaries to increase the pace and scale of land protection at the local, state, and regional levels.